azevedolab/SFSXplorer/README.md

 *You can use higher versions as well.

 Windows

 Step 1.
 Download SFSXplorer

 Step 2.
 Unzip the zipped file SFSXplorer.zip

 Step 3.
 Copy SFSXplorer directory to c:\

 Step 4.
-Open a command prompt window and type: cd c:\SFSXplorer Step 5.
+Open a command prompt window and type: cd c:\SFSXplorer

+Step 5.
 Then type: python run_sfsxplorer.py
-That´s it, good exploration of the scoring function space.

 Linux

 Step 1.
 Download SFSXplorer

 Step 2.
 Unzip the zipped file SFSXplorer.zip

 Step 3.
-Copy SFSXplorer directory to the directory of your choice Step 4.
-Open a terminal and type cd /your personal directory/SFSXplorer Step 5.
+Copy SFSXplorer directory to the directory of your choice

+Step 4.
+Open a terminal and type cd /your personal directory/SFSXplorer

+Step 5.
 Then type: python run_sfsxplorer.py

 That´s it, good exploration of the scoring function space.